jillesvangurp/sinatra-docdsl/README.md

 # Usage

 Here's a sample application that shows of how you use docdsl.
 You can find it in the example directory.

-Notice that we there is a render function (optional) in the page declaration.
-It simply delegates to the builtin markdown html renderer that outputs a simple documentation page (this is the default).
-There is also a json implementation that you may use and it is very easy to plug in your own implementation.
+Most of what you see is optional: you can add as much or as little documentation as you need.

     > config.ru